Confederation of Independent Poland: After the Fall of Communism

 After the fall of communism, Leszek Moczulski was a candidate in the elections for Polish president, but got only 2.5% of votes in the 1990 presidential election and withdrew during the following one.
 In the 1991 parliamentary election the party got 7.5% of the vote, while in the 1993 parliamentary election it received 5.7%.

-In 1996 it suffered a split, with the Konfederacja Polski Niepodległej – Obóz Patriotyczny faction under Adam Słomka leaving KPN.
+In 1996, it suffered a split, with the Konfederacja Polski Niepodległej – Obóz Patriotyczny faction under Adam Słomka leaving KPN.
 KPN then joined Solidarity Electoral Action, but left it in 1997, before the 1997 parliamentary election, in which it didn't participate.
 For the 2001 parliamentary elections, it allied itself with Solidarity Electoral Action of the Right (AWSP), but its candidates got 0.08% and the AWSP (which got 5.6%) failed to elect a single representative (the threshold was 8%).

-In 2003 Leszek Moczulski dissolved the KPN, while Słomka declared his KPN-OP the main KPN and gathered some members of the now-disbanded Moczulski's KPN.
+In 2003, Leszek Moczulski dissolved the KPN, while Słomka declared his KPN-OP the main KPN and gathered some members of the now-disbanded Moczulski's KPN.
 The party has been re-registered with the Polish authorities in 2007 and took part in the 2009 European parliament elections.

 The party is active today under the leadership of Adam Słomka.
-The main goals of the party are the decomunization of the Polish courts and the preparation for an Intermarium Federation, as Piłsudski envisioned it.
+The main goals of the party are the decommunization of the Polish courts and the preparation for an Intermarium Federation, as Piłsudski envisioned it.

 After the outbreak of the Russian invasion of Ukraine in 2022, Adam Słomka gathered voulenteers and formed the paramilitary Polish Legion in Kraków, which in reference to Piłsudski's legions marched from the Oleandry avenue.
 Adam Słomka's Polish Legion left for Ukraine, where they are helping with the war effort.